 generalize

 Most people need some way to think about or "see" a problem.
-Jonassen (2000) explains that "problem solving requires the mental representation of the situation in the world.
+Jonassen2 explains that "problem solving requires the mental representation of the situation in the world.
 That is, human problem solvers construct a mental representation (or mental model) of the problem, known as the problem space.
 Problem solving requires manipulation of the problem space, be it an internal mental representation or an external physical representation" (p.
 65).
-Pictures serve as "representations" that help us understand what we know about a problem, what we need to find, and the relationships between the parts.
-For example, in the pouring puzzle problem, a picture helped us understand and develop an algorithm for pouring water between two glasses.
+A mathematical problem expressed as an equation is a familiar example.
+The symbols represent the known and unknown elements of the problem, and the operators represent the relationships between them.
+Following algebraic rules, the problem-solver manipulates the symbols and operators until a solution emerges.

 Drawing a picture to help solve a problem is a surprisingly powerful technique.
-Unfortunately, there are too many problems with too many variations to allow us to create a general drawing algorithm or recipe.
+Unfortunately, there are too many problems and variations to allow us to create a general drawing algorithm or recipe.
 Drawing and using a picture to help solve a problem is a learned skill, but without a recipe, we must learn it through extended practice.
 Fortunately, there is a process, admittedly general, to guide us:

 Study how an experienced problem solver draws and uses pictures to solve a problem